List of Rage guest programmers

 Rage (stylised as rage) is an all-night Australian music video program broadcast on ABC Television since 1987, hosted by a large number of guest presenters since 1990.
 This article lists the presenters to date.

 Background

 Starting with Andrew Denton in 1990, Rage has a long tradition of inviting a band or artist host the show for the Saturday night episode.
 The hosts select and introduce their favourite music videos from the Rage library.
 This gives an insight into the bands' and artists' influences, which are highly regarded by fans whose tapings of the program are highly sought after.
 Rage has had hundreds of artists host the show over its vast history, as well as politicians, comedians, writers, TV hosts and other figures in the music and entertainment industry.
-Mike Patton, Bernard Fanning and Tex Perkins have guest programmed the show the most, having appeared five times apiece.
+Janet English and Bernard Fanning have programmed the show the most, having each appeared on six different occasions.
+They are followed by Mike Patton, Paul Dempsey and Tex Perkins, who have appeared five times apiece.